sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 - EA

 #### 2.12.3.
 What is being done about this concern

+*Small vs larger investments*

+Based on our analysis of governmnet projects, the existing approach of committing to large procurements has the same problem -- initial estimates are low and must be revised up.
+This risk will always exist, though the small iterative approach gives a tool by which to stop projects that look to be doing in the wrong direction, or are failing to deliver on business value.

+*10% vs 10x*

+As to spending $2.5M to transition to a modern IT Product instead of iterating on $500K, this is an acceptable risk and said risk will be present whether or not we iterate on smaller projects.
+What is being discussed is the 10% vs 10x debate.
+When attempting to improve a solution by 10%, generally it is a continuation of previously made software choices and architectural decisions.
+In contrast, if a team is challenged to improve the solution by a factor or 10 (10x) then they will likely rethink the entire solution, which may end up yielding better results.
+These are challenges with the iterative continuous improvement approach (and why innovation is important).
+However, when the argument becomes "are we optimally improving this solution" rather than "did we just waste 100M on a solution that delivered no value to users" then this is judged to be an improvement upon the status quo.

 TBD.
 The current thinking is to improve the organization’s monitoring ability by linking investments to the health of capabilities, capturing when such investment reaches a threshold to change course and have resources shifting somewhere else.